What we know about the Dominican nightclub collapse and its victims

 The search for survivors ends

-The collapse killed at least 221 people and dozens more were rescued from the rubble, Dominican officials said as it was announced Thursday that crews had completed the days-long search for survivors.
+The collapse killed at least 225 people and dozens more were rescued from the rubble, Dominican officials told CNN Thursday night, after crews had completed the days-long search for survivors earlier in the day.

+At least 189 people were injured, Dominican Health Minister Víctor Atallah said.

 “All reasonable possibilities of finding more survivors” had been exhausted,” Dominican emergency authorities said, adding that the focus of their operation is now recovering bodies.